norahariokot/movieNotes/README.md

 By utilizing HTTP requests and web scraping, Movie Notes ensures a smooth and intuitive movie-tracking experience for users.

 **Dynamic Movie Categorization:**
 Movie Notes lets you easily organize your movie experiences into Watched, Favourites, Watchlist, Currently Watching, and Recommendations sections.
 To add a movie to any of the sections, a user selects the section from a pop-up menu.
-The selected option triggers a `fetch` request, sending the movie data and chosen section to the server, where `Flask` processes the request and stores the information in a `SQLite` database, ensuring all sections are updated in real-time.
+The selected option triggers a `fetch` request, sending the movie data and chosen section to the server, where `Flask` processes the request and stores the information in a `SQLite` database, ensuring all sections are updated in real time.

 **Organized Watched History**
 Movie Notes allows users to organize movies in the Watched section by the date they were viewed.
 When selecting a movie to add, a date input menu appears, enabling users to specify when they watched it.
 This information is stored alongside the movie details in the `SQLite` database.
 Later, users can easily view their watched movies categorized by year and month, providing insights into their viewing history.